 JOHN YOUNG MUSEUM OF ART

 The late artist John Young envisioned a museum on the campus of the University of Hawai‘i at Mānoa (UHM) that would further art education and benefit the students and the community.
 Toward the fulfillment of a museum, his bequest to the university included a collection of artworks from Asia, Southeast Asia, the Pacific Islands, Africa, and Mesoamerica.
-Many of those works were presented at The John Young Museum of Art when it opened to the public in Krauss Hall in 1999.
+Many of those works were presented at the John Young Museum of Art when it opened to the public in Krauss Hall in 1999.

-Following recent renovations, The John Young Museum of Art is now a 2,000+ square foot complex that includes galleries, workshops, a small research library, an office, and an outdoor courtyard.
-The museum focuses on interdisciplinary student-centered programming that promote, support, and sustain museum education initiatives for UHM and the local community.
+Following recent renovations, the John Young Museum of Art is now a 2,000+ square foot complex that includes galleries, workshops, a small research library, an office, and an outdoor courtyard.
+John Young Museum of Art is administered by the College of Arts & Humanities and directly aligned with the Department of Art & Art History.
+The museum is a venue for Asian-Pacific artist-in-residences, art history exhibitions, and student-centered programming that promote, support, and sustain museum education initiatives for UHM and the local community.
+EXPLORE